Utah Administrative Code

 (4) Permanency Goals:

-(a) All children receiving In-Home Services shall have a primary permanency goal and a concurrent permanency goal identified by the Child and Family Team.
+(a) All children receiving In-Home Services shall have a primary permanency goal and, if appropriate, a concurrent permanency goal identified by the Child and Family Team.

-(b) For court-ordered In-Home Services, both primary and concurrent permanency goals shall be submitted to the court for approval.
+(b) For court-ordered In-Home Services, both primary and concurrent permanency goals, when applicable, shall be submitted to the court for approval.

 (5) Duration of Services: